The Ultimate Guide to Wet Shaving (The How, What and Why)

 Notice the technique used – circular motion then ending with a crisscross pattern.

-You can apply shaving cream by hand but a jar of shaving cream will last longer if you use a brush because less is needed to achieve the same lather.
+You can apply shaving cream by hand but using a shaving brush is a better option because you’ll need to use less shaving cream to achieve the same lather.

 If you prefer applying by hand, this is one technique you can use but you will still need a shaving brush…

 To get the best shave possible you need to remember a few things.

 Know the proper angle the razor will work best.
 When shaving the side of the face, start with a 90 degree angle and then move the handle down between 30 and 45 degrees as you start to shave.
 Use this same principle when shaving the neck area.

 Here’s a graphic that shows the correct blade angle…